 Abstract

 Many traits are controlled by complex biological systems encoded by multiple genes.
 Understanding complex genotype-to-trait relationships may require perturbing genes in many different combinations and observing the impact.
 Here we describe a method to efficiently engineer and phenotype many multi-gene variant combinations within a targeted gene set, enabling a deep combinatorial genetic analysis (DCGA).
-We use this method to generate and profile each of ~6,000 combinations of knockouts amongst 16 yeast ABC transporters, measuring the genotype of each combinatorial knockout strain and its resistance to each of 16 bioactive compounds (‘drugs’).
+We use this method to generate and profile each of ~6,000 multi-knockouts amongst 16 yeast ABC transporters, representing 8% of 216 (65,536) possible combinations.
+We measured the genotype of each combinatorial knockout strain and its resistance to each of 16 bioactive compounds (‘drugs’).
 The resulting genotype-to-resistance landscapes revealed many complex drug-dependent genetic interactions.
 For example, we identified a quadruple knockout (snq2∆ yor1∆ ybt1∆ ycf1∆) which conferred resistance to both fluconazole and ketoconazole, further finding that addition of pdr5∆ yielded a quintuple mutant with high sensitivity to azoles.
 We used a non-linear computational model of underlying genetic relationships to guide further experimental characterization of the azole-resistant quadruple knockout.
 Together, our results show that DCGA can discover unexpected high-order genotype-to-trait relationships and model them to better understand complex biological systems.

 Introduction